galex/galex.github.io/_posts/2017-10-21-Kotlin_Workshop_with_Svetlana_Isakova.md

 ![quiz]({{ site.url }}/assets/kotlin-workshop-sveta/stickers.jpg){: .center-image }

-We did not write code on our computers but as so much material was covered I think it suited well the level of expertise (and availability I guess) of Svetlana.
+We did not write code on our computers but since so much material was covered I think it suited well the level of expertise (and availability I guess) of Svetlana.
 I plan to go through all of it in the next weeks and prepare exercises to go with the presentations to pass this knowledge through two hours workshop sessions at [KotlinTLV](https://kotlintlv.co.il).

-To conclude, I'd like to thank firstly Svetlana Isakova for coming and teaching us and secondly the organizers of this workshop: [Yonatan V. Levin](https://twitter.com/parahall), [Britt Barak](https://twitter.com/BrittBarak) and [Yossi Segev](https://twitter.com/yossisegev).
+To conclude, I'd like to thank first Svetlana Isakova for coming and teaching us and secondly the organizers of this workshop: [Yonatan V. Levin](https://twitter.com/parahall), [Britt Barak](https://twitter.com/BrittBarak) and [Yossi Segev](https://twitter.com/yossisegev).
 They worked really hard to give us this opportunity and I thank them for their time and efforts.

 If you are an Android developer in Israel, you should definitely join [Android Academy](https://www.meetup.com/TLV-Android-Academy/)!
 And of course, if you are interested in Kotlin (on any platform) join the rest of us at [KotlinTLV](https://www.meetup.com/KotlinTLV/).